j-mnr/gophergo.dev/content/basics/20-defer.md

 }

 func ExampleDeferRecoverPanic() {
-	// XXX: Uncomment this if you're a brave soul 🫣
+	// NOTE(jay): Uncomment this if you're a brave soul 🫣
 	// defers.DeferRecoverPanic(false)
 	defers.DeferRecoverPanic(true)
 	// Output: Recovered from: WE'RE ALL GOING DOWN, THIS IS THE END!!!